What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 Book Marketing Coach

-Writing and publishing books is one thing, but getting it in readers’ hands is another thing.
+Writing and publishing books is one thing, but getting them into readers’ hands is another.
 That’s where having some outside help and perspective can come in handy.

 What does a book marketing coach do?